-India's Foreign Policy traces the values and principles that have shaped India's foreign policy and its evolution starting from the Non-Aligned Movement, up to the end of the Cold War; decline of multilateralism and the nation state; and the challenges of globalisation.
-It also looks at India's relations with world powers like the US, Russia, China and Japan, and with its neighbours, particularly Bangladesh and Pakistan.
-It further analyses and suggests strategies for dealing with recent developments that have far-reaching consequences for India in the coming years.
+India's Foreign Policy: Coping with the Changing World traces the values and principles that have shaped India's foreign policy and its evolution starting from the Non-Aligned Movement, up to the end of the Cold War; decline of multilateralism and the nation state: and the challenges of globalisation.
+It also looks at India's relations with world powers like the United States (US), Russia, China and Japan, and with its neighbours, particularly Bangladesh and Pakistan.
+It further analyses and suggests appropriate strategies for dealing with recent developments that have far-reaching consequences for India in the coming years.
 This book is an unhurried read.
-This is because Muchkund Dubey takes a 360 degree view of foreign policy that tackles issues generally brushed under the carpet by other tomes of the same type. -Sandeep Dikshit in The Tribune Contents: Introduction 1.
+This is because Muchkund Dubey takes a 360 degree view of foreign policy that tackles issues generally brushed under the carpet by other tomes of the same type. -Sandeep Dikshit in The Tribune, 24 January 2016 Contents: Introduction 1.
 India's Foreign Policy: Underlying Principles, Strategies and Challenges Ahead 2.
 Dealing with Neighbours 3.
 Democracy and Governance in Bangladesh 4.
 Indo-Bangladesh Economic Relations 5.
 Pakistan and Indo-Pak Relations 6.
 Indo-US Relations 7.
 The Indo-US Civilian Nuclear Deal 8.
 Indo-(Soviet) Russian Relations 9.
 India and China: An Uneasy but Critically Important Relationship 10.
 The United Nations as a Foreign Policy Arena for India and China II.
 China's Tryst with Globalization 12.
 Perspectives of India and Japan on Disarmament and Security Issues 13.
-India and the Indian Diaspora: Changing Salience 2017 978-93-8639-208-4 ₹1200 464 pp Paperback E-ISBN: 978-81-2506-138-0 Indian Parliament, e-book The
+India and the Indian Diaspora: Changing Salience

+2017 978-93-8639-208-4 ₹1050 464 pp Paperback Indian Parliament, e-book The

-A Critical Appraisal Edited by Sudha Pai.
-Rector and Professor.
-Centre for Political Studies; and Avinash Kumar, Assistant Professor, Centre for Informal Sector and Labour Studies, both at School of Social Sciences, INU, New Delhi
+A Critical Appraisal Edited by Sudha Pai, Rector and Professor, Centre for Political Studies; and Avinash Kumar, Assistant Professor, Centre for Informal Sector and Labour Studies, both at School of Social Sciences, INU, New Delhi

 Contents: Introduction I. Measuring the Effectiveness of the Indian Parliament 2.
 The Anti-Defection Law: Intent and Outcome 3.
 Understanding Private Members' Bills in the Indian Parliament 4.
 Bicameralism in India: The Centre and the States 5.
 Performing Ethno- Linguistic Representation: A Study of Indian Parliamentary Ceremony and Ritual 6.
 Accountability and Parliamentary Oversight Committees 7.
 Can the DRSCs Step into the Institutional Void of India's Parliamentary Democracy?
 8. Strengthening Legislative Capabilities of the Indian Parliament: The National Advisory Council 9.
 Delegation of Legislation in India: Constitutional Imperatives and the Economy of Politics 10.
-Crime, (Politics), and Non-Punishment II.
+Crime, (Politics), and Non-Punishment 11.
 Criminality in the Lok Sabha: An Examination of MP Participation and MP Attributes 12.
 Delusions of Grandeur: How Corruption in the Indian Media Undermines the Working of Parliamentary Democracy in India 13.
-The Rival Representative Claims of the Parliament and Civil Society in India Contributors: Balveer Arora, Raghab P. Dash, Paranjoy Guha Thakurta, Niraja Gopal Jayal, Bhanu Joshi, K. K. Kailash, Harsimran Kalra, M. R. Madhayan, Amitabh Mukhopadhyay, Valerian Rodrigues, Kaushiki Sanyal, Jaivir Singh, K. C. Sivaramakrishnan, Carole Spary and Devesh K. Tiwari 2017 978-93-86392-43-5 ₹1260 368 pp Paperback ₹2065 368 pp Hardback 2014 978-81-250-5616-4 E-ISBN: 978-81-250-5956-1 Kerala Modernity
+The Rival Representative Claims of the Parliament and Civil Society in India Contributors: Balveer Arora, Raghab P. Dash, Paranjoy Guha Thakurta, Niraja Gopal Jayal, Bhanu Joshi, K. K. Kailash, Harsimran Kalra, Avinash Kumar, M. R. Madhavan, Amitabh Mukhopadhyay, Sudha Pai, Valerian Rodrigues, Kaushiki Sanyal, Jaivir Singh, K. C. Sivaramakrishnan, Carole Spary and Devesh K. Tiwari 978-93-86392-43-5 ₹650 368 pp Paperback 2014 978-81-250-5616-4 ₹1095 368 pp Hardback E-ISBN: 978-81-250-5956-1

+Kerala Modernity

+Now in Paperback

-Ideas, Spaces and Practices in Transition Edited by Satheese Chandra Bose, Assistant Professor, Department of Political Science, Government Sanskrit College, Pattambi; Shiju Sam Varughese, Assistant Professor, Centre for Studies in Science, Technology and Innovation Policy, School of Social Sciences, Central University of Gujarat, Gandhinagar With a Foreword by Gopal Guru There have been parallel courses of development in the three regions of Kerala-Travancore, intervention and reflection.
+Ideas, Spaces and Practices in Transition

+Edited by Satheese Chandra Bose, Assistant Professor, Department of Political Science.
+Government Sanskrit College, Pattambi; Shiju Sam Varughese, Assistant Professor, Centre for Studies in Science, Technology and Innovation Policy, School of Social Sciences, Central University of Gujarat, Gandhinagar

+With a Foreword by Gopal Guru